hope-uwa/SMS-Management-API/README.md

 ## Documentation

-The end points for this app is documented on swagger Run this url `localhost:3000/docs/api/#/` on your browser after you set-up and start the app
+The end points for this app are documented on swagger Run this url `localhost:3000/docs/api/#/` on your browser after you set-up and start the app
 * Add `BASE_URL=localhost:3000` to your .env file when running the swagger documentation